prashanth-volvocars/gitlab-docs/doc/docsearch.md

 ## Navigate Algolia as a GitLab member

-GitLab members can access Algolia's dashboard with the credentials that are stored in 1Password (seach for Algolia).
+GitLab members can access Algolia's dashboard with the credentials that are stored in 1Password (search for Algolia).
 After you log in, you can visit:

 - The index dashboard
 - The Algolia crawler